standardgalactic/zet/_posts/2017-04-20-ARM-v8a-xml-release.md

   (Surprisingly, this simulator ran faster than the C simulator: Verilog simulators are very good - or my C generation is very bad.)
-  This was the basis for the [ISA-Formal technique for verifying ARM processors]({{ site.url }}/papers/cav2016_isa_formal.pdf) that we use to formally verify parts of ARM processors.
+  This was the basis for the [ISA-Formal technique for verifying ARM processors]({{ site.url }}/papers/cav2016_isa_formal.pdf) that we use to [formally verify parts of ARM processors]({ post.url 2016-07-26-using-armarm }) or, more accurately, to let us use formal verification tools as the best [bug-hunting]({ post.url 2016-07-18-finding-bugs }) tools we have ever found.

 * This year, I wrote yet another transpiler for ASL that converts ASL directly to SMT, skipped the ELF loader for a change and I can now prove properties about